Soul-Burn/janky-quality/.external/description.md

 Quality modules inspired by FFF-375, but very janky!

 * Quality modules as items.
 Can't be placed directly in machines.
-Use module to select around relevant machines to insert, right click to remove.
+Use module to drag around relevant machines to insert, right click drag to remove.
-* Various crafting machine variations with baked in quality modules.
-Assemblers can craft these baked machines from base machine and modules.
+* Various crafting machine variations with baked-in quality modules.
+For use with bots, assemblers can craft these from base machine and modules.
 * Quality upgrades for many items, inspired by the FFF.
 * Recycling according to FFF.